And The Bee’s Player of the Week is ... ?

 The winner?

-Escalon junior running back Colton Panero had six carries for 114 yards and two touchdowns in the Cougars’ 38-7 win over Ripon last week.
-He also had eight tackles.
+Pitman senior running back Payton Bass had 231 total yards and a touchdown in the Pride’s 37-33 win over Downey last week.

 Thanks so much for your participation and making The Bee the one-stop shop (stories, scores, video, photos, polls) for high school football coverage in the Stanislaus District!